The 7 Most Jaw-Dropping Helicopter Demos at 2025 Shows – Including One That Flies Inverted

 Aircraft: AH-64D Apache Longbow

-Why jaw-dropping: The world’s premier attack helicopter demonstrates combat maneuvering normally seen only by enemy combatants.
-Aggressive nose-down gun runs, sharp cyclic climbs, and target engagement profiles reveal capabilities that spec sheets can’t convey.
+The world’s premier attack helicopter demonstrating combat maneuvering that is normally seen only by enemy combatants.
+Aggressive nose-down gun runs, sharp cyclic climbs, and target engagement profiles reveal capabilities that no spec sheet can convey.
+The “hover taxi” that transitions to aggressive forward flight in seconds never fails to impress.

 2025 appearances: Major military shows, Army posts, select civilian events